 Information about booster doses is also available in your language.

-All adults can get a booster if it’s been 6 months or longer since their last COVID-19 booster or confirmed infection (whichever is most recent) for additional protection against severe illness from COVID.
+All adults can get a booster if it’s been 6 months or longer since their last COVID-19 booster or confirmed infection (whichever is most recent).
+Boosters give extra protection against severe illness from COVID.

-This is particularly recommended for people at higher risk of severe illness, including:
+This particularly includes people at higher risk of severe illness, like:

 - everyone 18 years and over with medical comorbidities, disability or complex health needs.

-Children and young people aged 5 to 17 years can get a booster dose if:
+Children and young people aged 5 to 17 years can consider getting a booster dose if:

 - they have a health condition that put them at risk of severe illness, and